RichMorin/smalltoc/README.md

 ### `take_1`

-The `smalltoc.ex` file was copied from `router.toc.ex` in the larger system.
+The `smalltoc.ex` file was copied from the old `router.toc.ex` in the larger system.
 The Phoenix-related code was then removed and a test file (`smalltoc_test.exs`) was created.
 This version of `Smalltoc.add/1`: